ryanvarley/data-leaders-handbook/docs/intro.md

 <img src={RyanProfile} width="200" style={{ clipPath: 'circle()' }} />

-Hi 👋 I'm Ryan Varley, a leader in Data, Engineering, and Product, with a focus on data science and engineering.
+Hi 👋 I'm Ryan Varley, a leader in Data, Engineering, and Product, with a focus on Data Science and Data Engineering.

 With a start in astronomy where I gained my PhD, I have since worked in data-centric roles at various startups across ad-tech, mar-tech, and ed-tech.
 Throughout my career, I have led teams in data science and data engineering while also leading and gaining experience across engineering and product functions.